andif888/ansible-role-wvd-rdagent/README.md

 ansible-role-wvd-rdagent
 =========

 Installes Powershell Core 7 and Windows Virtual Desktop RDAgent, RDAgent Bootloader.
-Registers the machine at the WVD host pool.
+The machine registers it self at the WVD host pool.

 Requirements
 ------------